Zhaohq96/RAiSD-AI-performance-evaluation/README.md

 ```
 q()
 ```
-To select 'y' for store the image.
+To select 'y' to store the image.

 3)
 To deactivate T-REx envorinment by: